martyav/learn-haskell/README.md

 1. I really should have put a header on my file.
 2. I didn't strictly need the `main :: IO ()` line to get it to work.

-Haskell files should have a header on the first line stating where the entry point for the program is, though in my case in was implied.
+Haskell files should have a header on the first line stating where the entry point for the program is, though in my case was implied.
 My header should have looked like this:

 ```Haskell
 module Main where
 ```

-Meanwhile, I intended the `main :: IO ()` bit to ensure the action was executed, but I could have just written something like the following and it would have run just fine:
+Meanwhile, I intended the `main :: IO ()` bit to ensure that the action was executed, but I could have just written something like the following and it would have run just fine:

 ```Haskell
 main = putStrLn "I'm a minimalist Haskell `Hello world` program!"